Blades Brown: Professional career

 In 2025, Brown played primarily on the Korn Ferry Tour with temporary status, but received exemptions to play in several PGA Tour events.
 At his debut as a pro golfer at The American Express on the PGA Tour in January 2025, Brown started with even par the first round, and a 64 in the second.
 This latter score was the third lowest in a PGA Tour event by a player under age 18 in the past 40 years.
 However, his third round produced a 2-over-par 74, and he missed the cut by 3 strokes.
 He played under a sponsor's exemption; his management company, Sportfive, ran the tournament.
 The PGA Tour allows up to seven sponsor's exemptions per year.
-He will go to PGA Tour Qualifying school in late 2025.
+He went to PGA Tour Qualifying school in late 2025.
 On the Korn Ferry Tour he had two top-10 finishes including a runner-up finish at the Veritex Bank Championship.
+In 2025, his first full season as a professional, Brown finished 68th on the Korn Ferry Tour's points list, including four top 25s in 14 starts, thus achieving full status for the 2026 Korn Ferry season.
+Only the top 75 players were granted fully exempt status for 2026.

+At The American Express on the PGA Tour in January 2026, Brown shot a second round 60 to set a new course record for the Nicklaus Tournament course at PGA West.
+He missed a 7 footer for birdie on the 18th hole to just miss shooting a 59.
+Brown's performance in tying for 14th in the CJ Cup Byron Nelson in May 2026, earned him 55 non-member FedEx Cup points, enough to surpass the threshold for Special Temporary Membership on the PGA Tour, allowing him to accept unlimited sponsor's exemptions for the remainder of the season.